 EDU 4432 Secondary Student Teaching (middle)

 EDU 4434 Secondary Student Teaching (high)

 Provide Certifying Scores on Praxis II

 III.
 Required Areas of Emphasis (One area of emphasis other than your major is required.):

 A. History Emphasis (6 courses)

 HIS 1105 Western Civilization I: Origins-1700

-HIS 1106 Western Civilization II: 1700-Present
+HIS 1106 Western Civilization II: 1700-

 Two upper-level (2000 or above) American History courses (One course covering American History before 1865 and one course covering American History after 1865)

-One Political Science course covering American (2202) or World (2204) Government (for Sociology majors)
+One Political Science course covering American (2202) or World (2204) Government (for Sociology majors) OR

 Sociology 1103 or 1104 (for Political Science majors)

 One Cross Cultural Studies course

 B. Political Science Emphasis (6 courses)

 PSI 1101 Introduction to Political Science

 PSI 2202 State & Local Government

 PSI 2204 International Relations

-PSI 2201 American Political Institutions PSI 2207 American Public Policy

 One course from:

-One course from:

-SOC 1103 Intro.
-Sociology or SOC 1104 Intro. to Global Societies (for History majors) HIS 1105 Western Civilization I: Origins - 1700 or HIS 1106 Western Civilization II: 1700 - Present (for Sociology majors) One Cross Cultural Studies course C. Sociology Emphasis (6 courses) SOC 1103 Intro.
-Sociology or 1104 Intro. to Global Societies SOC/CCS 1108 Cultural Anthropology Two courses from: SOC 2202 The Family or SOC 2201 Society and the Individual SOC 3360 Sociology of Education SOC 2212 Wealth, Power, and Prestige in American Society SOC 4427 Gender and Society (For Political Science Majors) HIS 1105 Western Civilization I: Origins-1700 or HIS 1106 Western Civilization II: 1700-Present Or for History Majors choose one course from: PSI 2202 State & Local Government PSI 2204 Approaches to International Relations One Cross Cultural Studies course (cannot be from area of emphasis) TEACHER CERTIFICATION COURSE REQUIREMENTS FOR MAJORS Art (7-12) 74 hrs.
+PSI 2201 American Political Institutions PSI 2207 American Public Policy One course from: SOC 1103 Intro.
+Sociology or SOC 1104 Intro. to Global Societies (for History majors) HIS 1105 Western Civilization I: Origins -1700 or HIS 1106 Western Civilization II: 1700 - Present (for Sociology majors) One Cross Cultural Studies course C. Sociology Emphasis (6 courses) SOC 1103 Intro.
+Sociology or 1104 Intro. to Global Societies SOC 3429 Race and Ethnic Relations in the U.S. Two courses from:

+SOC 2202 The Family or SOC 2201

+Society and the Individual

+SOC 3360 Sociology of Education

+SOC 2212 Wealth, Power, and Prestige in

+American Society

+SOC 4427 Gender and Society (For

+Political Science Majors)

+HIS 1105 Western Civilization I: Origins1700 or HIS 1106 Western Civilization II:

+1700-Present

+Or for History Majors choose one course from:

+PSI 2202 State & Local Government PSI 2204 Approaches to International Relations

+One Cross Cultural Studies course (cannot be from area of emphasis)

+TEACHER CERTIFICATION COURSE REQUIREMENTS FOR MAJORS

+Art (P-12) 78 hrs.